-Every canvas can have multiple versions, which are snapshots of the document at a point in time.
-Versions cannot be edited or deleted, so are very useful in understanding the history of the document.
-You can create a version manually, and versions are also automatically created as you edit a notebook or canvas.
+Every canvas can have multiple versions, which are snapshots at a point in time.
+Versions cannot be edited or deleted, so are very useful in understanding the history of the canvas.
+Versions can be created manually, and are automatically created as edits are performed.

 Versions can be created 3 ways:

-The version history of a notebook can be viewed if you are an editor or above of the parent project.
-You can find the version history from the canvas option menu:
+The version history of a canvas can be viewed if you are an editor or above of the parent project.
+You can find the version history from the canvas file menu:

 The version history bar displays all versions of the canvas, and highlights the one you are currently viewing.